radekszostak/waterline-jupyter-training/README.md

+# About
+This repository contains the files needed for the training conducted by the Waterline project on October 6, 2022.
 # Ways to access the Jupyter environment for geospatial analysis
 ## Binder
 You can run temporary training environment using Binder\